rockita/Environmental_Intelligence/README.md

 * [CASEarth (Big Earth Data Platform](http://www.casearth.com/)
 * [United States Environmental Protection Agency](https://edg.epa.gov/metadata/catalog/data/data.page)
 * [Earth Explorer](https://earthexplorer.usgs.gov/)
-* [Global Pulse Labs](https://www.unglobalpulse.org/pulse-labs): Pulse Labs bring together government experts, UN agencies, academia and the private sector to pioneer new methods and frameworks for for using Big Data to support development goals.
 * [U.S. Geological Surveys](https://www.usgs.gov/products/data-and-tools/data-and-tools-topics): We provide science about the natural hazards that threaten lives and livelihoods; the water, energy, minerals, and other natural resources we rely on; the health of our ecosystems and environment; and the impacts of climate and land-use change
 * [MapX](https://www.mapx.org)
 * [USGS](https://www.usgs.gov/products/data-and-tools/data-and-tools-topics): The USGS serves the US by providing reliable scientific information to describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy, and mineral resources; and enhance and protect our quality of life.